Marceline Day - the gentle and quiet beauty of the Silent Era

 In the Beginning

 Marceline Day was the younger sister of Alice Day, who was a famous and loved actress in her own merit.
 Marceline and Alice were very close to one another, and they both had a very close relationship with their mother Irene.
 The three of them arrived in Hollywood in early 1923.

 Marceline Day made her first film appearance at 15 years young as an extra in William C. de Mille's film "Only 38", released on 6/17/1923.
-Her first leading role at 16 years young was in "Black Oxfords", released on 5/18/1924.
-Later that year she partnered with Harry Langdon in two nice comedy shorts - "The Luck o' the Foolish" and "The Hansom Cabman".
+Her first leading role at 16 years young was in the short comedy "Black Oxfords", released on 5/18/1924.
+Later that year she partnered with Harry Langdon in what critics called "two stellar comedies" - "The Luck o' the Foolish" and "The Hansom Cabman".